A modest outfit with edge

 But maybe that’s the point.

 Confidence doesn’t always come from towering above the world.
-Sometimes it comes from moving through it comfortably, wrapped in colours that make you feel composed, grounded, and just a little bit daring.
+Sometimes it comes from moving through it comfortably in a modest street style look that feels composed, grounded and just a little bit daring.

 And in that moment, I realised something worth writing down for the next chapter of Deenista & the City: